ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/03-setup-tijs.md

 ~~~

-# Setting up the environment
+# Setting up the working environment

+## Installing the conda software and package manager

 The commands used for the analysis we will do are not known by basic bash.
 For this we will have to create and activate an environment in wich all the commands will run.